xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/ideapad.md

 ### Relatives:
   * Rupert Redwood - Uncle.
 He is veteran of numerous wars.
 He was not in Rivermeet for 20 years, but came back 3 years ago.
 He lost an left eye and left palm in battle.
-Now he works in prison and spends evenings in Shaken Inn drinking on the house.
+Now he works in prison and spends evenings in Shaken Egg Inn drinking on the house.
   * Mona Redwood - Rupert's wife
   * Martin *Black* Redwood - Rupert's brother.
 He was soldier also, but he did not serve with Rupert.
 People speak that he served in secret police.
 He came back just recently but already manage to earn some reputation in shadier levels of Shambles.
-He is reclusive and never comes to Shaken Inn, At least nobody saw him using the front door.
+He is reclusive and never comes to Shaken Egg Inn, At least nobody saw him using the front door.